HPCForge/ParallelViT/README.md

 # ParallelViT
-Exploiting tensor parallelism and pipeline parallelism to scale inference of ViT models using CUDA and MPI
+FSDP and Pipeline parallelism for ViT